heathermiller/wwwheathermiller/blog/_posts/2018-04-01-launching-a-spark-cluster-part-2.md

 `my-spark-cluster`) we started in [part 1]({{ site.baseurl }}/blog/launching-a-spark-cluster-part-1.html).

-To do that, we use flintrock's `copy-file` command, which takes 3 arguments.
+To do that, we use Flintrock's `copy-file` command, which takes 3 arguments.

 ```shell
 $ flintrock copy-file [cluster-name] [path-to-local-jar] [path-to-remote-destination-of-jar]